siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-servicenow/usage.md

 OAuth 2.0 Authentication:

-    Implemented OAuth 2.0 authentication for secure communication with third-party services.

-* OAuth 2.0 client credentials flow added for ServiceNow API integration.
-* Refresh token mechanism introduced for automatic token renewal when the access token expires.

-### How to integrate using OAuth
-To integrate OAuth 2.0, follow these steps:

-Provide the required credentials:
+You must provide the following details during integration of service now plug-in to set up OAuth authentication:

-* Client ID
+* client_id
-* Client Secret
+* client_secret
-* Username
+* username
 * Password

-### How to Retrieve Client ID and Client Secret in ServiceNow
+### Generating the OAuth credentials in ServiceNow
-Navigate to OAuth Settings:

-* In your ServiceNow instance, click on All in the navigation pane.
+To obtain the client_id and client_secret from your ServiceNow instance, perform the following steps:

+* Log in to the ServiceNow instance.
-* Go to System OAuth and select Application Registry.
+* On the left-hand navigation pane, search for OAuth, and then select Application Registry.
-* Retrieve Client ID and Generate Client Secret:

-Select the application you registered.
-* The Client ID will be displayed on this page.
-* The Client Secret will be generated when you submit the registration.

-Use for Integration:
+* Click New, and then select Create an OAuth API endpoint for external clients.
+* Fill in the required details, and then click Submit.
-* After creating the application, click on it to view the Client Secret.
-Use both the Client ID and Client Secret when integrating ServiceNow with OAuth 2.0.
+* Navigate to the newly created OAuth record, and then click on it to view the client_id and client_secret.

-Confirmation:
-* Once integrated successfully, you will see a log message confirming that OAuth 2.0 is being used:
-"Authentication via OAuth2.0: Using client credentials to obtain access token."

 ## Automation Tasks